 You spent a lifetime building it.
-Work with our Long Island estate planning attorneys to protect it.
+Work with our estate planning attorneys to protect it.

 Do you have an estate plan?
 If you already have an estate plan, have you reviewed it with an estate attorney within the last three years?

-Our Garden City, NY estate planning attorneys offer a highly professional, yet completely personal approach to the estate planning needs of clients on Long Island, in New York City and beyond.
+Our attorneys offer a highly professional, yet completely personal approach to the estate planning needs of clients on Long Island.
 We help clients formulate effective estate planning strategies and put a plan in place when they do not have one.
 We also update and revise existing estate plans for clients as needs and life situations change over time.

 How do we accomplish your estate planning goals?